shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 ## Emergent
 Emergent - make own story  with tools we get (author rules), but not direct writer expression
 Mechanics in narration - implement plot in mechanics

+### Enacted
+Enacted narratives rely on players developing their characters.
+Story elements such as power-upgrades and levelling up use enacted narratives.
+These narratives are usually in single-player games that emphasise character growth.

 ### Emerge from systems